tarang1998/KnowledgeBase/SystemDesign/SystemDesignFundamentals/caching.md

         - It is a process in which the system declares cache entries as invalid and either removes them or replaces them.
         - The basic objective of the process is to ensure that when client request the data, the latest version of the data is returned.
-        - Three main schemes are used
+        - Three main schemes are used :
-            - Write-through cache
+            - Write through cache
             -

     - **Cache Eviction**